graysky2/kernel_compiler_patch/README.md

   </tr>
 </table>

+#Note
+The backport to kernel version 3.2 (kernel-32-gcc48-1.patch) has been contributed by a user; I don't have the time nor inkling to throughly test it on such an old version of the kernel.

 #Benchmarks
 ##Intro
 Three different machines running a generic x86-64 kernel and an otherwise identical kernel running with the optimized gcc options were tested using a make based endpoint.